neoton/neoton-daemon/README.md

+## This repo is archived and abandoned
+Neoton was a graduation project and isn't supported anymore.
+Portions of this project are reborn in [WaveRadio](https://github.com/WaveRadio) broadcasting platform.

 # What is Neoton?
 Neoton is a free and open source centralized network-based public broadcasting system.
 It can be used in malls, schools, universities and other places where public audio playback is needed.
 Neoton consists of three parts: Daemon, Endpoint and Control Panel.
 Now you are looking at the Daemon.